Faithful-Resource-Pack/CompliBot-Submissions/README.md

 - Rename the **.env.example** file to **.env** and open it using any text editor.
 - Paste in your token after `CLIENT_TOKEN`.
 - Create a file in in `resources/` called `settings.json`, which can be just a set of curly brackets `{}`.
 This will be loaded dynamically later but needs to be created first because of GitHub limitations.

+## API Reference:

+This project is heavily developed around our public API.
+Check out our API documentation at https://api.faithfulpack.net/docs for more information about endpoints and making requests.

 ## Configuration